- Location: Gaborone, Botswana

 Since its inception in 2008, the psychology department integrated well with other departments and health professionals at the COE.
 The department is making significant contributions in providing holistic care and treatment to COE patients, more so because of the rapid growth in the population of adolescents, who are often faced with psychosocial challenges.
 Services provided include assessment, diagnosis and treatment of psychological disorders.

 The Social Work department continues to coordinate all social welfare and counseling services of the COE.
 This includes attending to emergency and lost to follow up (LTFU) cases.
 The department also handles assessment for monetary transport assistance for needy patients.

-The COE Management has also formed the Writing and Publications Committee to spearhead the writing of abstracts for scientific meetings and the writing of scientific manuscripts for publication into peer reviewed journals.
+The COE management has also formed the writing and publications committee to spearhead the writing of abstracts for scientific meetings and the writing of scientific manuscripts for publication into peer reviewed journals.
 The committee is also expected to contribute to writing proposals in response to requests for applications (RFAs).
 The committee is made up of four members: two physicians, a public health specialist and a development officer.
-The committee has overseen the successful submission of 13 abstracts to the 16th BIPAI Network Meeting.

 - The Collaborative African Genomic Networks (CAfGEN) Study (see additional information below)

 - Medical audit of patients registered at the Botswana-Baylor Children’s Clinical Centre of Excellence

 - The Public Health Evaluation (PHE) –Adherence to HAART among HIV positive adolescents

 - The impact of providing relatively high risk information by ages and partnership network on sexual behavior of Botswana youth.

 Training & Resources